FAQ's

 Do People From India Eat Meat?

 Yes, people from India eat meat.
-Historical evidence of the Indus Valley civilisation shows people indulged in Indian meat recipes made from meat and poultry such as zebu cattle, Indian bison, sheep, goat, turtle, reptiles, fish, and even the Vedic scripture mentions about 250 animals of whom 50 are considered fit for religious sacrifice for eating.
+Historical evidence from the Indus Valley civilisation shows that people prepared Indian meat dishes from a variety of animals, including zebu cattle, Indian bison, sheep, goats, turtles, reptiles, and fish.
+The Vedic scriptures also mention about 250 animals, of which 50 are considered fit for religious sacrifice and consumption.

 Meat is not banned in Indian scriptures.
-Historical evidence shows vendors sold cattle, sheep, swine, deer, and fowl meats.
-Rigveda explains that horses, rams, buffaloes and goats were sacrificial animals.
+Historical evidence shows that vendors sold meat from cattle, sheep, swine, deer, and fowl.
+The Rigveda states that horses, rams, buffaloes, and goats were sacrificial animals.

-Depending on the type of deity, rituals are conducted to sacrifice animals, and for certain occasions, specifically, oxs and goats are sacrificed.
+Depending on the type of deity, rituals involve sacrificing animals; for certain occasions, specifically, oxen and goats are sacrificed.

 The Taittireeya Upanishad mentions the sacrifice of hundreds of bulls by the sage Agasthya.
-Various Indian meat recipes are mentioned in the scriptures, including the recipe where fruit juices are added to mutton and peacock meat cooked with cloves, caraway seeds and lentils.
+Various Indian meat recipes are mentioned in the scriptures, including one in which fruit juices are added to mutton and peacock meat, then cooked with cloves, caraway seeds, and lentils.

-The Mahabharata mentions the rice cooked with minced meat and buffalo meat cooked in rock salt, clarified butter, fruit juices, black pepper, caraway seeds and asafetida, garnished with radishes, lemons and pomegranate seeds.
+The Mahabharata mentions rice cooked with minced meat and buffalo meat, prepared with rock salt, clarified butter, fruit juices, black pepper, caraway seeds, and asafetida, garnished with radishes, lemons, and pomegranate seeds.

 Do Indians Eat Beef?

 Beef is banned in the majority of Indian states because cows are considered sacred.
-There are hygiene issues with slaughterhouses, which can cause meat-borne illnesses, so it is prohibited.
+There are hygiene issues with slaughterhouses that can cause meatborne illnesses, so it is prohibited.
 Further, illegal slaughterhouses have been operating in various parts of India, and organisations like PETA advocated for the humane treatment of the animals, so the local government created a committee to oversee the matter.

 What Is The Most Popular Indian Meat Dish?

-Chicken tikka and chicken curries are the most popular delicacies where spices are added to grilled chicken, and the combination of flavours gets a unique aromatic blend of mouth-watering delicacies where delicate pieces of chicken are cooked in pureed tomatoes and milk cream over a pan.
-Most such soupy curries combine tomatoes, chillies, onion, garlic and flavours.
+Chicken tikka and chicken curries are the most popular delicacies, where spices are added to grilled chicken, creating a unique aromatic blend of mouth-watering flavours.
+Delicate pieces of chicken are cooked in a pan with pureed tomatoes and milk cream.
+Most such soupy curries combine tomatoes, chillies, onions, garlic, and various flavours.

-Rogan Josh is another popular Kashmir meat dish comprising braised sheep meat cooked with sauces.
+Rogan Josh is another popular Kashmiri meat dish, comprising braised lamb cooked with spices and sauces.
 Indian cooks make the sauce from grilled tomatoes, onions, yoghurt, garlic, ginger, sweet aromatic ingredients and a paste of dry Kashmir chillies.
-Most of Rogan Josh's zestiness comes from the recipe's delectable fragrance.
+Most of Rogan Josh's zestiness comes from its recipe's delectable fragrance.

-The most popular Indian meat recipes are Pasanda, made from marinated lamb and vegetables.
-Other meat versions, such as chicken, beef or goat meat, can be used instead of lamb and cooked with tomatoes, onions, ginger, turmeric and coriander.
+The most popular Indian meat recipe is Pasanda, made with marinated lamb and vegetables.
+Other meats, such as chicken, beef, or goat, can be used in place of lamb and cooked with tomatoes, onions, ginger, turmeric, and coriander.

-Galouti kebab, one of the famous Indian meat recipes for dinner, is made from mutton meat or lamb marinated in garlic, poppy seeds, peppercorns, ground ginger, star anise, nutmeg and other herbs.
-Another variety of kebabs served by Indian restaurants is Tangdi kebab or Kalmi kebab, a creamier version prepared with cashew, cream, yoghurt, ginger, garlic and herbs.
+Galouti kebab, a famous Indian meat dish for dinner, is made from mutton or lamb that is marinated in garlic, poppy seeds, peppercorns, ground ginger, star anise, nutmeg, and other herbs.
+Another variety of kebabs served by Indian restaurants is the Tangdi kebab or Kalmi kebab, a creamier version prepared with cashews, cream, yoghurt, ginger, garlic, and herbs.

-The non-spicy Indian meat recipes from Kashmir called Rista are made from meatballs, muttons and herbs.
+The non-spicy Indian meat dish from Kashmir, Rista, is made with mutton meatballs and herbs.

 FAQ'S